amitkumar-11443/Kanerika_Assignment/README.md

 # Kanerika_Assignment

-## Dataset Preparation and EDA Purpose
+## Dataset Preparation ,EDA , Model Building & Evaluation
 This document outlines the process for handling the dataset and preparing it for modeling.
 It covers steps for data preparation, exploratory data analysis (EDA), outlier treatment, feature scaling, train-test splitting, Model Training and evaluation, Model Evaluation Metrics, Model Hyperparameter tuning.

 ## Detailed Steps